-The players showed why they deserve to be recognised as some of the best in the world, and now it’s time to assess how they will be ranked in FIFA 22.
+The players showed why they deserve to be recognised as some of the best in the world, and now their ratings are being revealed ahead of FIFA 22.

-We’re sure that Jan Oblak will be amongst the game’s top-ranked shot-stoppers, but how will the rest of the squad rate?
+Jan Oblak is amongst the game’s top-ranked shot-stoppers, but how does the rest of the squad shape up?

 The Slovenian keeper had kept 18 clean sheets in 38 league games, conceding just 25 goals all season.
-Oblak had saved 2 last minute penalties, leading to vital victories Alaves and Elche in the run in.
+Oblak had saved 2 last-minute penalties, leading to vital victories against Alaves and Elche in the run-in.

 When Marcos Llorente scored his brace against Liverpool at Anfield back in 2020, we knew he was special.